oos/FPL2/README.md

 ## Features

 - **FDR Table**: Complete fixture difficulty ratings for all 20 Premier League teams across 38 gameweeks
+- **Players Table**: Comprehensive player data with expected points for GW1-9, pricing, form, and more
 - **Color Coding**: Visual representation of fixture difficulty (1=Very Easy to 5=Very Hard)
 - **Opponent Information**: Shows which team each team plays in each gameweek
 - **Interactive Filters**: Filter by gameweek range and team name